Tithely

 • Teams cared, a lot.

-• While it took us longer than most would have liked to find clarity in our goals, along the way we were able to articulate and document gaps in validating and understanding the experience, which became an invaluable tool when working with users to shape the final product.
+• Clarity isn't easy but along the way we were able to articulate and document gaps in validating and understanding the experience, which became an invaluable tool when working with users to shape the final product.

-• Existing customers still in the legacy experience are chomping at the bit to be migrated into the new experience (which we're working on
+• Existing customers still in the legacy experience are chomping at the bit to be migrated into the new experience, with some willing to pay for two subscriptions until we are able to migrate them.

 Where we struggled